RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

     Experience shows that quite often a new start is the better option.
 This is because in many cases the previously used installation and configuration was rather suboptimal anyways.
     It might also make sense to only transfer the ticket data and to change the basic configuration to OTOBO Best Practice.
-    We are happy to advise you, please get in touch at hello@otobo.de or ask your question in the OTOBO Community forum at https://forum.otobo.org/.
+    We are happy to advise you, please get in touch at hello@otobo.io or ask your question in the OTOBO Community forum at https://forum.otobo.org/.

 2. You need a running OTOBO installation to start the migration from there!